KenKundert/inform/doc/user.rst

 Inform Class
 ------------
-The Inform class controls the active informants.
+The :class:`infor.Inform` class controls the active informants.
 It takes the following arguments as options (the value given for the argument is its default):

 Arguments